 The causes of ADHD are still not fully known.
 It is believed to be caused by poor transmission of messages in the brain, and in particular by low levels of the neurotransmitters dopamine and norepinephrine, which carry messages from one neuron to another.
 These neurotransmitters are particularly associated with attention, organisation and managing emotions.

-Do children grow out of ADHD?
+Do people grow out of ADHD?